Patient's Query

 Welcome to icliniq.com.

 I read your query, and I can understand your concern.
-I have seen the attached photo (attachment removed to protect patient identity).
-Lower left wisdom tooth is out of the arch means erupting buccally.
+I have seen the attached photo (attachment removed to protect the patient's identity).
+The lower left wisdom tooth is out of the arch means erupting buccally.
 It would have been better if you had attached the X-rays too, but it seems that there is insufficient space for eruption for this tooth.
-Infection or inflammatory sign is not seen in the left wisdom tooth so that the pain may be due to the eruption process.
-The final cure for such condition is extraction only.
+Infection or inflammatory signs are not seen in the left wisdom tooth so the pain may be due to the eruption process.
+The final cure for such a condition is extraction only.
 The pain usually stops in some days and recurs after some time.
-In the meantime, I suggest taking any analgesic like Ibuprofen for pain relief.
+In the meantime, I suggest taking an analgesic like Ibuprofen for pain relief.
 Regarding the crown, it need not be removed until it causes any problem or is worn out.
 And they usually take 10 years to wear out.
 Your crown seems perfect.
 I do not see any reason to get them removed.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!